 Intaglio Printing in the 1980s, Jane Voorhees Zimmerli Art Museum, Rutgers University, New Brunswick, N.J.

-Installation view, 1989 Biennial, Whitney Museum of American Art, New York, April 18-July 16, 1989.
-On wall, from left: Martha Diamond, Three Lights, 1988; Martha Diamond, Red Light, 1988.
-On floor: Meg Webster, Earth Stage, 1989.
-Photograph by Geoffrey Clements, courtesy Whitney Museum of American Art
+Installation view, Whitney Museum of American Art, 1989 Biennial Exhibition, April 18-July 16.
+On the walls: Martha Diamond, Three Lights, 1988; Red Light, 1988.
+Foreground: Meg Webster, Earth Stage, 1989.
+Photo by Geoffrey Clements, courtesy Whitney Museum of American Art

 1989 The 1980s: Prints from the Collection of Joshua P. Smith, National Gallery of Art, Washington, D.C., Dec.
 17-April 8, 1990

-1989 Biennial, curated by Richard Armstrong, John G. Hanhardt, Richard Marshall, and Lisa Phillips, Whitney Museum of American Art, New York, April 18–July 16
+1989 Biennial Exhibition, curated by Richard Armstrong, John G. Hanhardt, Richard Marshall and Lisa Phillips, Whitney Museum of American Art, New York, April 18-July 16

 Urban Images, Madison Art Center, Madison, Wis.

-American Painting Since the Death of Painting, curated by Donald Kuspit and presented in association with the U.S.S.R.
+Painting After the Death of Painting, curated by Donald Kuspit, presented in association with the U.S.S.R.
 Union of Artists, Kuznetsky Most Exhibition Hall, Moscow

-1988 Selections from the Collection, The Aldrich Contemporary Art Museum, Ridgefield, Conn.
+1988 Selections from the Collection, The Aldrich Contemporary Art Museum, Ridgefield, Conn., Jan.
+17-Feb.
+28

 1987 Urban Images: Scenes of the City, A.P.
 Giannini Gallery, Bank of America World Headquarters, San Francisco

-Urban Visions: The Contemporary Artist and New York, Ruth S. Harley University Center Gallery, Adelphi University, Garden City, N.Y.
+Urban Visions: The Contemporary Artist and New York, University Center Gallery, Adelphi University, Garden City, N.Y.

-1986 Landscape, Seascape, Cityscape, Contemporary Arts Center, New Orleans; New York Academy of Art
+1986 Landscape, Seascape, Cityscape, Contemporary Arts Center, New Orleans; traveled to New York Academy of Art

 Life in the Big City, Museum of Art, Rhode Island School of Design, Providence